Poughkeepsie, Tramps and Thieves: Plot synopsis

 The next day, Wendy and Max plan their lives together, asking Veronica to help them make Wendy "disappear" from her former life.
 A battered prostitute appears at Logan’s door and takes Wendy away, citing problems with their pimp, leaving Max heartbroken.
-Veronica finds a stain of purple makeup on a towel, and she immediately deduces that Wendy conned Max out of $1,000.
-Veronica blackmails a judge in order to secure the $1,000 back.
+Veronica finds a stain of purple makeup on the towel used by the second prostitute, and she immediately deduces that her bruises were fake, and Wendy conned Max out of $1,000.
+Veronica blackmails Judge Kramer, one of Wendy's clients, in order to get the $1,000 back.
 Veronica and Logan ask each other personal questions in an attempt to become more intimate, but it fails.
 At the bus locker at which Veronica instructed the judge to leave the money, she instead finds a note that tells Veronica and Max to get in a limo.
 In the limo, they find Wendy’s pimp, who is actually a woman.
 She tells them that she actually did fall in love with Max, but that she needed money for other reasons.

-Max immediately pays $10,000 in order for Wendy to be forgiven, under the condition that he doesn’t tell anyone about the judge.
+Max immediately pays $10,000 to get Wendy out of her contract, under the condition that he doesn’t tell anyone about the judge.
 Unexpectedly, Wendy shows up at Max’s door.
 Max and Wendy’s relationship becomes difficult, and she leaves the following morning, claiming that he has acted differently towards her after he found out her occupation.
 Max pays back Veronica in $1 bills he received from Wendy, indicating that she had returned to stripping.
 Madison tells Veronica that she and Logan had sex when he and Veronica were broken up.